STaR-DRO: Stateful Tsallis Reweighting for Group-Robust Structured Prediction: Methods: Task-Aware Adaptation and Robust Optimization

 \paragraph{Step 5: Entmax-style dual-to-primal projection.} The map from the updated dual coordinate $\mathbf{u}_{t+1/2}$ back to the primal simplex is obtained from the convex conjugate of $\Psi_\alpha$.
 The KKT conditions yield a thresholded power-law normalization:

 where $[x]_+=\max(x,0)$ and $\lambda_t$ is the unique threshold satisfying the simplex constraint, found by one-dimensional bisection.

-Equation~\eqref{eq:entmax_proj} is the defining operation of the \emph{entmax} family~\cite{peters2019sparse,blondel2020learning}: coordinates whose dual value $\mathbf{u}_{t+1/2,g}$ falls below the threshold $\lambda_t$ are mapped to \emph{exactly zero}.
+Eq.~\eqref{eq:entmax_proj} is the defining operation of the \emph{entmax} family~\citep{peters2019sparse,blondel2020learning}: coordinates whose dual value $\mathbf{u}_{t+1/2,g}$ falls below the threshold $\lambda_t$ are mapped to \emph{exactly zero}.
 This is the mechanism through which STaR-DRO achieves sparse adversarial distributions.
 Groups that are not persistently difficult receive zero adversarial mass and are effectively deactivated from the robust reweighting, while hard groups receive concentrated emphasis.
 The degree of sparsity is controlled by $\alpha$: larger $\alpha$ lowers the geometric barrier against zero entries and increases the number of groups that are thresholded out.

-\paragraph{Step 6: From adversarial weights to bounded training multipliers.} Directly using the raw simplex weights $q_t$ as optimizer-facing loss multipliers would reintroduce the instability described in challenge~(iii): under severe group skew, the resulting training weights can become highly variable and lead to brittle optimization.
+\paragraph{Step 6: From adversarial weights to bounded training multipliers.} Directly using the raw simplex weights $q_t$ as optimizer-facing loss multipliers would reintroduce the instability described in challenge~(iii): as in standard group DRO, the resulting importance-ratio-style training weights can become highly variable and lead to brittle optimization.
 STaR-DRO instead transforms $q_t$ into bounded, interpretable training multipliers through a three-stage mapping.

 First, compute the \emph{density ratio} relative to the uniform baseline:

 Under uniform weighting, $r_{t,g}=1$; under full concentration on a single group, $r_{t,g}=G$.
 Second, define the \emph{normalized hardness excess}: